Registrar - Bruce Tonkin

 whether this meant anniversary date or expiration date.

-Jordyn Buchanan stated that the task force should be consulted on this and that the language should perhaps be clarified.
+Jordyn Buchanan stated that the task force should be consulted on this and that the language should perhaps be clarified to refer to case where the registration agreement between the registrar and the registrant is terminated (rather than the expiry of the current agreemet).
 Brian Cute offered to consult with his lawyers on this point.

 Brian Cute asked who would be identifying the list of extenuating circumstances?